swirldev/swirl_courses/README.md

 - *Coming soon!*

-**NOTE: Since our users come from so many different backgrounds, it's very hard to label material as *Beginner*, *Intermediate*, and *Advanced*.
+**NOTE: Since our users come from a variety backgrounds, it's very hard to label material as *Beginner*, *Intermediate*, or *Advanced*.
 If you find something that is labelled *Beginner* to be challenging, please don't be discouraged.
 The first step of learning anything is to acknowledge that you are capable of understanding it.
 True understanding will come with time and practice.**

+***

 ## Install and run a course automatically from swirl